Solution to the problem of time

-Notice if we choose constant $\Lambda$ the $\chi$-field does not contribute to the Einstein equations.
+If we choose constant $\Lambda$, the $\chi$-field does not contribute to the Einstein equations, much like the harmonic coordinate model \cite{Kuchar:1991pq}.
 Thus this theory contains as a subset all solutions of general relativity for any value of cosmological constant.
+More generally, solutions resemble quintom \cite{Feng:2004ad} dark energy.
+Although the bilinear kinetic term would appear to necessarily suffer from a ghost instability, this is not the case, because the Hamiltonian constraint\footnote{Similarly, bosonic string theory has no world-sheet ghost instability, despite the presence of a negative kinetic term.} ensures $\Lambda$ is not an independent field \cite{Kuchar:1991pq}.